 How do you stack up opportunities to win?
 They are tracking where you go and what you view.
 They collect this information and sell it.
 I regularly clear my computer to prevent this.
 PCH will do anything to get your name and number – okay, email address.
 They will send you advertisements, and product sales and sell your information to others.
 Get ready for an Inbox of spam!
 That’s how they make their money.

 Complaints at Lotto.pch.com

-Funny, there aren’t a lot of complaints about PCHlotto but there are thousands about PCH itself.
-They range from playing their sweepstakes for years and never winning, collection issues on accounts that are already paid and products that break or don’t work.
+Funny, there aren’t a lot of complaints about PCHlotto, but there are thousands about PCH itself.
+They range from playing their sweepstakes for years and never winning, to collection issues on accounts that are already paid, and products that break or don’t work.
 The complaints directly about Lotto.pch.com related to problems in submitting the actual Pick 8 card without purchasing something.
 They say that the system takes you in circles to input your information again and again.

 Only US Citizens